fbpx

 A Community Devoted to the Flourishing of African Americans in the PCA

-Out of over 5,000 teaching elders in the PCA, only 1% are African American.
+Out of over 5,200 pastors in the PCA, only 1% are African American.

-The lack of representation in leadership is reflected in our pews.
-The results negatively affect how we experience the PCA.
+The lack of representation in leadership is also reflected in our pews.
+This can negatively impact how African Americans experience the PCA.

 1%